MEANING OF FARM SURVEYING

 IMPORTANCE OF FARM PLANNING

-- It enables farmer to make proper use of land.
+- It enables farmers to make proper use of the land.

-- It ensures proper siting of certain buildings or structures in certain locations within farm stead.
+- It ensures the proper siting of certain buildings or structures in certain locations within farm farmstead.

-- It ensures the location of livestock building in relation to other farm building.
+- It ensures the location of the livestock building about other farm buildings.

-- It promotes neatness and prevents pollution within farm stead.
+- It promotes neatness and prevents pollution within farm farmstead.

 FARM STEAD

-Farm stead can be defined as a farm house and all its production and processing structures.
+Farm farmstead can be defined as a farm house and all its production and processing structures.
+Farm farmstead is both a home and a production centre.

-FACTORS INFLUCING THE SITING OF FARMS OR FARM STEAD
+FACTORS INFLUENCING THE SITING OF FARMS OR FARM STEADS

 These factors include:

-- It allows for proper utilization of resources without wastage.
+- It allows for proper utilisation of resources without wastage.

-- It makes farmer to be more responsive to market demand.
+- It makes farmers more responsive to market demand.

 - It encourages the efficiency of farm activities.

-- It makes coordination and control of farm operation easier.
+- It makes the coordination and control of farm operations easier.

 PRINCIPLE OF FARMSTEAD LAYOUT